ubcbraincircuits/whitepaper/source/covid19/index.rst

 Running jobs on the Alder computer cluster
 ============
-DMCBH Alder is a cluster computer with 9 nodes....
+Alder is a cluster computer managed by DMCBH NINC and UBC ARC.
+It has 9 nodes.
+Each node has 32-cores.
+Seven nodes have 128GB RAM, two have 512GB.
+Job submission is managed by SLURM.
+Example scripts presented by Justin are available on this Github repo.

 Remote data analysis with Jupyterhub
 ============